Introduction: Truck Solar Panel

 Inside the canopy, run your wiring down to wherever your battery is being kept.
 Make sure to follow the solar panel instructions with regards to charge controller, battery and fuse.
 Make sure your battery is safely placed where it will not bounce around, get dirty or damaged, and has enough airflow to deal with heat buildup.

-I have a 35 Amp Hour Gel Battery built into a wooden box that houses all my electrical.
-It is mounted in the side compartment of my sleeping platform, so that the platform access panel covers it up and protects it.
+I have a 35 Amp Hour Gel Battery in a waterproof plastic toolbox.
+It is mounted in the side compartment of my sleeping platform.
 Currently it is connected to/running my canopy light and two USB's and a 12V power socket on it's own switch..
 I will probably add more lighting in the canopy etc in the future.
 Now when I'm camping in the backcountry I can re-charge my phone, GPS, run a small fan, bluetooth speaker etc. and not have to worry about running down my starter battery.